MADBioLab/PBPKPredictionVariability/README.md

 Modeling of tissue disposition under deep epistemic uncertainty

 # Introduction
-This repository contains code and data files used in the preparation of the manuscript "Prediction variability in physiologically based pharmacokinetic modeling of tissue disposition under deep uncertainty" by Farahat et al. (2025)
+This repository contains code and data files used in the preparation of the manuscript "<i>Prediction variability in physiologically based pharmacokinetic modeling of tissue disposition under deep uncertainty</i>" by Farahat et al. (2025)

 The following authors contributed to this repository: